What Is Epigenetic Therapy?

 Epigenetic therapy tries to correct some of these changes to make cancer cells less likely to emerge, stop growing, or be more responsive to other treatment options.

 Over the past decade, our understanding of epigenetic regulation in both normal and cancer cells has dramatically increased.
 Studies have shown that epigenetic factors regulate the start and ongoing growth of cancer.
 This research is being used to develop drugs that reverse cancerous epigenetic changes with promising results found in treating mesothelioma.

 Unlike DNA abnormalities, epigenetic changes can be reversed and manipulated.
-When looking at the potential of this manipulation within cancer treatment, this means that epigenetic therapy can turn cancer cells back to healthy cells.
+When looking at the potential of this manipulation, epigenetic therapy can turn cancer cells back to healthy cells.

 Epigenetic Therapy for Mesothelioma

 The goal of epigenetic therapy is to reprogram cancer cells back to their original state using various chemical and biological agents.

 Research has shown that epigenetic alternators are common events in the development of mesothelioma.
 This research provided the rationale for further investigation into epigenetic therapy for the treatment of mesothelioma.